dsab123/content/blogposts/calvin-on-gods-garden.md

 <img src="2ecabb31b519208635a25f9cf0232888.jpg" class="post-image" alt="image of commentaries on bookshelf" title="Look at this majestic bookshelf">

 <br>
-So, I have awesome friends who got me Calvin’s complete commentary set in print as a wedding gift.
-Thanks, Grace-Growers (or Young Adult Hip Fellowship, or whatever we are calling ourselves these days)! 😍
+My wife and I have awesome friends who bought Calvin’s commentary set for us as a wedding gift.
+Thanks, Grace Church friends! 😍
 <br>

-I had a wonderful reading in Isaiah 27:1–6 the other day, and Calvin’s notes sweetened the time of communion with the Lord.
+I had a wonderful reading in Isaiah 27:1–6 a few days ago, and Calvin’s notes sweetened my reading.
 <br>

-Isaiah 27 has always been a favorite chapter of mine, as it likens God’s care of His people to that of a strong, capable farmer over his tender garden.
-I love garden passages in the Bible, because they are reminiscent of the idyllic life in the Garden of Eden that begins the whole sweeping narrative of the Scriptures.
+Isaiah 27 has always been a favorite chapter of mine.
+It compares God's care of His people with the care of a strong, capable farmer over his precious garden.
+Garden passages in the Bible are reminiscent of the idyllic life of our first parents.
+It is in that Garden of Eden that the sweeping narrative of the Scriptures begin.
 <br>

 Let’s look at the passage together, gleaning from Calvin’s insights along the way.